Biomedical Engineer

 Education

-Biomedical engineers going into the private sector are expected to have an undergraduate degree in a relevant subject such as biomedical science/engineering, mechanical engineering, physics or electrical engineering.
-If you think you might like to work towards chartered status later down the line, it’s a good idea to make sure your degree is accredited by institutions such as the IMechE or the IET.
-More information on accredited courses can be found on this Accredited Course Search
+Biomedical engineers going into the private sector are expected to have an undergraduate degree in a relevant subject such as Biomedical Science/Engineering, Mechanical Engineering, Physics or Electrical Engineering.
+If you think you might like to work towards chartered status further down the line, it’s a good idea to make sure your degree is accredited by institutions such as the IMechE or the IET.

 If you would prefer to work for the NHS, you’ll need to apply through the NHS Scientist Training Programme (STP).
-This is a full time 3 year work scheme that also includes study at Master’s level.
-To get onto this graduate-entry scheme, you are required to have a first class degree or 2:1 in a relevant subject such as the ones listed above, or a 2:2 with a related Master’s or PhD.
+This is a full-time, three-year work scheme that also includes study at master’s level.
+To get onto this graduate-entry scheme, you are required to have a first-class degree or 2:1 in a relevant subject such as the ones listed above, or a 2:2 with a related master’s or PhD.

 Work experience

-Getting onto the STP can be competitive so it’s a good idea to set yourself apart from other candidates by having some hands-on experience working in a clinical environment before applying.
+It can be competitive to get onto these courses, so it’s a good idea to set yourself apart from other candidates by having some hands-on experience working in a clinical environment before applying.
 You could contact your local hospital and ask to shadow a biomedical engineer working in a department you’re interested in.
 Another good idea is to volunteer for charities who work with people who live with disabilities and disorders to get an idea of the types of products you could develop.
-For example, Remap is a charity set up to help design and improve medical equipment for people with specific needs and requirements.
+For example, REMAP is a charity set up to help design and improve medical equipment for people with specific needs and requirements.

 If you’re looking to get into manufacturing, it may be helpful to look at internships for companies that work in the area you’re interested in.
 Many top firms offer internships during the summer aimed at university students.
-Explore the current internships in Science and Research
+Explore the current internships in Pharmaceuticals and Science

 Biomedical engineer skills